WORLD SERIES: 1920 ALL STAR GAMES: none LIGHTS: never

-BEEN THERE: I stopped to see the remnants of League Park in February 1998.
+BEEN THERE (too late): I stopped to see the remnants of League Park in February 1998.

 I was familiar with Cleveland's Municipal Stadium when I was growing up, but had no idea about the existence of League Park until I read Philip Lowry's book Green Cathedrals.
 To my surprise, I learned that until 1947 the Indians played most of their games in this older, more cozy, funky, and asymmetrical venue.
 The most distinctive feature was the short distance to right field, where a 44-foot fence prevented easy home runs.
 Sometimes balls would bounce off the steel supporting beams in right field and end up all the way over in left field.
 This was quite reminiscent of Philadelphia's Baker Bowl and was likewise a key characteristic of Ebbets Field.
 Left field was very long, in contrast, and the point under the scoreboard just left of center field was almost as deep as Yankee Stadium.